Lenty/SLiCAP_python/docs/userguide/install.rst

 Global parameters
 -----------------

 SLiCAP has a number of built-in parameters.
-These parameters are defined in the ``SLiCAPmodels.lib`` library file.
+These parameters are defined in the ``SLiCAPmodels.lib`` library file in the ``lib/`` folder
-You can define other global parameters by adding SPICE .param declarations.
+You can define other global parameters by adding SPICE .param declarations in this file.

 .. literalinclude:: ../../lib/SLiCAPmodels.lib
     :language: text